msambol/msambol/README.md

 ### Howdy, I'm Michael Sambol.

-I'm a software engineer from America. 🇺🇸\
+I'm a software engineer from the United States. 🇺🇸\
+I work for @Workday as a principal software engineer. ☀️\
 I studied computer science at [Georgia Tech](https://www.cc.gatech.edu/). 🐝\
 I make YouTube videos on data structures and algorithms. 👨🏻‍💻